Monthly Archives: April 2015

 The origins of Easter are rooted in European traditions.
 The name Easter comes from a pagan figure called Eastre (or Eostre) who was celebrated as the goddess of spring by the Saxons of Northern Europe.
 A festival called Eastre was held during the spring equinox by these people to honor her.
 The goddess Eastre’s earthly symbol was the rabbit, which was also known as a symbol of fertility… Today, Easter is almost a completely commercialized holiday, with all the focus on Easter eggs and the Easter bunny being remnants of the goddess worship.

-For another interesting article, see Ēostre – Wikipedia, the free encyclopedia.
+For another interesting article, see Ēostre – Wikipedia.
 It referred to the “Germanic divinity” who was the “namesake of the festival of Easter.”
 It noted that the “Ēostre” celebration was mentioned by the Venerable Bede in his “8th-century work The Reckoning of Time.”

 Bede (circa 673-735) wrote that in the time before he was born, “pagan Anglo-Saxons held feasts in Eostre’s honor” during the equivalent of today’s month of April.
 But – he added – the tradition “had died out by his time, replaced by the Christian Paschal month, a celebration of the resurrection of Jesus.”